Khalips/Database-Project/README.md

 If you have trouble setting it up, try:
 1. Make sure MySQL is running
 2. Check for error messages when running the SQL file
-3. Ask your teacher or classmates for help